 - 1. Navigate to Admin > System Settings > Export Data. - 2.
-In the Message Bus Configuration area, click Add New and perform the following tasks. - a.
-In the Add New Message Bus Configuration page, Credentials area, Site Name field, select the appropriate site. - b.
+In the Message Bus Configuration area, click Add New and perform the following tasks.

+- a.
+In the Add New Message Bus Configuration page, Credentials area, Fabric Name field, select the appropriate fabric. - b.
 In the IP Address and Port fields, enter the appropriate IP address and port. - c.
 In the Mode field, select the security mode.
-The supported modes are Unsecured, Secured SSL and SASLPLAIN.
-The default value is Unsecured. - d.
-In the Collection Type area, choose Usage.
-The default value is Alerts and Events.
-Depending upon the Collection Type you choose, the options displayed in this area will change. - 3.
-In the Collection Settings area, under Data, the Category and Resources for the collection settings are displayed.
+The supported modes are Unsecured, Secured SSL, and SASLPLAIN.
+The default value is Unsecured.